gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ---

 ## Evidence Act Workshops
-These trainings are for Federal Executive Branch employees only.
+These workshops are for Federal Executive Branch employees only.
 Register online and see resources from past workshops at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>

 ### Upcoming Federal Workshops

 ### How to Conduct Randomized Controlled Trials
 This session will help participants learn how to conduct randomized controlled trials, and address common challenges and misconceptions.
 - August 17, 2020 (virtual).
 Register <a href="https://community.max.gov/x/yrHGe">via MAX.gov.</a>

 ### Past Federal Workshops